svachop/homelab/docs/ArgoCD.md

 ## App of Apps

-App-of-Apps pattern in ArgoCD—a id declarative approach that streamlines the creation and management of ArgoCD applications.
+App-of-Apps pattern in ArgoCD is declarative approach that streamlines the creation and management of ArgoCD applications.
 Instead of manually deploying each application, the App-of-Apps pattern programmatically generates and manages multiple ArgoCD applications from a single root configuration.

 The core idea is to create a root ArgoCD application whose source points to a folder containing YAML definition files for each microservice or application.
 Each YAML file specifies a path to a directory containing the relevant Kubernetes manifests.
 Once all these configuration files are committed to a Git repository, ArgoCD automatically detects and deploys the defined applications.